cgpavlakos/genai_playground/README.md

   - This is to do with how I am handling memory
   - Code will be updated once I fix it

-## Try out the demo in your Oracle Cloud Tenancy
+## Try it Out in Your Oracle Cloud Tenancy

 ### Before you start